-Yes.
-Article 102 TFEU may apply to one or more undertakings (acting individually or collectively).
-The leading cases on collective dominance are Airtours (Case T-342/99 Airtours ECLI:EU:T:2002:146 (Airtours) (which concerned collective dominance under merger control) and Laurent Piau (Case T-193/02 Laurent Piau ECLI:EU:T:2005:22) (which concerned collective dominance under article 102 TFEU).
+Although not mentioned in the Guidance Paper, Article 102 of the TFEU may apply to one or more undertakings (acting individually or collectively).
+The leading cases on collective dominance are Airtours (Case T-342/99 Airtours ECLI:EU:T:2002:146 (Airtours)) (which concerned collective dominance under merger control) and Laurent Piau (Case T-193/02 Laurent Piau ECLI:EU:T:2005:22) (which concerned collective dominance under article 102 TFEU).